CodenityOrg/helpet-FE/README.md

 Frequently asked questions are collected in our FAQ doc.

-You can get in touch with Codenity community in the following ways:
+You can get in touch with **Codenity** community in the following ways:

-Security-related issues, see our security policy document.
+- Security-related issues, see our security policy document.
-Chat with us on our Slack workspace.
+- Chat with us on our Slack workspace.
 Note: most of the maintainers are on a Ecuatorian time zone.

-Open a GitHub issue in this repository.
+- Open a GitHub issue in this repository.
-Email the maintainers at codenity.org@gmail.com.
+- Email the maintainers at codenity.org@gmail.com.

-When communicating within the Codenity community, please mind our code of conduct.

 ## 👨‍💻 Contributors